haixuanTao/bert-onnx-rs-server/README.md

 # Demo BERT ONNX server written in rust

-This demo showcase the use of onnxruntime-rs with a GPU on CUDA 11
+This demo showcase the use of onnxruntime-rs with a GPU on CUDA 11 served by actix-web and tokenized with Hugging Face tokenizer.

 ## Requirement